hyginn/qqid/README.md

 # 6 Notes

 ###### To Do
- - Still need a sane workflow to reproduce package building from RStudio and catch all errors.
-Need to follow up.
-Missing: building pdf package documentation.
-Documentation on package build process from RStudio is not what it could be.
  - Package documentation shows that `\preformatted{ }` does not respect leading whitespace and line breaks in `xlt2qq()` doc header when converted to pdf.
 Need to follow up.
  - We could cache the first element of every run of an instance of `rngQQID()` in a session and warn about lack of sane initialization if we see repeats.
  - More formats for `qq2 ... : should be able to get a max-integer for set.seed().
+Perhaps add a session startup closure that caches 1023 .Machine$integer.max
  - Turn the README into a vignette?